 Top FAQs about Offerpad, Opendoor, and Knock

-Offerpad negotiates with buyers, but not with sellers— there isn't any room to negotiate on their offer price.
-However, if you believe that Offerpad overlooked an important feature of your home, you can request a reassessment.
-If they agree that the newly provided information changes things, they'll make a new offer.
+Offerpad negotiates with buyers, but not sellers— there isn't any room to negotiate their offer price.
+However, if you believe Offerpad overlooked an important feature of your home, you can request a reassessment.
+If Offerpad agrees that the newly provided information changes things, it'll make a new offer.

-Opendoor does not pay any closing costs.
-Sellers using Opendoor will be responsible for paying all the typical closings costs including title insurance, transfer tax, etc.
+Opendoor doesn't pay any closing costs.
+Sellers using Opendoor are responsible for paying all the typical closing costs, including title insurance and transfer tax.

-Offerpad also does not pay for any closing costs.
-Once you've sold your house to them, you're on your own as far as title insurance, transfer tax, escrow fees, etc. are concerned.
+Offerpad, Opendoor's main competitor, doesn't pay any closing costs either.
+Once you've sold your house to Offerpad, you're on your own as far as title insurance, transfer tax, escrow fees, etc. are concerned.